samueldsingh/data-engineering/sql/2-basic-operations.md

 Common DDL commands include:
 - `CREATE`: Used to create database objects like tables, views, indexes, etc.
 - `ALTER`: Used to modify the structure of existing database objects.
-- `DROP`: Used to delete database objects from the database.
+- `DROP`: Used to remove the whole database or table indexes, data, and more
-- `TRUNCATE`: Used to remove all data from a table (similar to `DELETE`, but faster).
+- `TRUNCATE`: Used to remove all rows from a table (similar to `DELETE`, but faster).

 ### 1. CREATE